0xjacobb/DateToBitcoinBlockConverter/README.md

 Setting up project

 ## Project Structure
 A local Bitcoin node running on a RaspberryPi updates once a day (00:00h) the CSV file via cron job.
-The RaspberryPi merges automatically the update into the Githup repo which updates the code on Heroku.
+The RaspberryPi merges automatically the update into the Githup repo that updates the code on Heroku.

 ```bash
 DateToBitcoinBlockConverter